Week 34: Baby's fingernails grow

 Thirty-five weeks into your pregnancy, or 33 weeks after conception, your baby's limbs are becoming chubby.
 Your baby is gaining weight rapidly — about 1/2 pound (230 grams) a week for the next month.

-Thirty-seven weeks into your pregnancy, or 35 weeks after conception, your baby will be considered full term.
+Thirty-seven weeks into your pregnancy, or 35 weeks after conception, your baby will be considered early term.
 Your baby's organs are ready to function on their own.

 To prepare for birth, your baby's head might start descending into your pelvis.
 If your baby isn't head down, your health care provider will talk to you about ways to deal with this issue.